-Explore overexpression of GATA5 influence the role of Paclitaxel on inhibiting the growth of hepatocellular carcinoma (HCC) cells.
+Explore the effect of GATA5 expression on Paclitaxel inhibiting growth of hepatocellular carcinoma (HCC) cells.

-Overexpression of GATA5 played a role in enhancing paclitaxel to inhibit the malignant behaviors of HCC cells, the role mechanism maybe involve in suppressing the expression of reprogramming genes and stemness markers, GATA5 is a novel biotarget for applying paclitaxel to therapy of patients with HCC.
+Overexpression of GATA5 played a role in enhancing Paclitaxel to inhibit the malignant behaviors of HCC cells.
+It was involved in suppressing expression of the reprogramming genes and stemness markers.
+Targeting GATA5 is an available strategy for applying paclitaxel to therapy of patients with HCC.